Civil Rights

 As first reported by OPB Sunday, the Trump administration plans to send dozens more deputy marshals to Portland to increase the number of federal forces stationed at the downtown federal court during nightly demonstrations.

 Fifteen Congressional representatives on Friday demanded the immediate resignation of Chad Wolf, acting secretary of the Department of Homeland Security, saying he orchestrated "horrific scenes" forcefully breaking up peaceful protests in Portland.
+Wolf visited Portland last week to meet with the federal police agencies he and President Donald Trump sent, but declined to meet with the media or take their questions.

 Most Democrats in the state, including but not limited to: Portland's mayor and city commissioners, the governor, State Attorney General Ellen Rosenblum, U.S. Sens.
 Ron Wyden and Jeff Merkley and Reps.
 Earl Blumenauer, Suzanne Bonamici, Kurt Schrader and Peter DeFazio,